module-federation/module-federation-examples/cypress/README.md

 ### Separate common checks and uncommon

 As a suggestion, if you have two or more applications with similar functionality, you can create a separate file for shared checks, named `commonChecks.ts`, and add your created object with common checks there.
+NOTE: You can use `commonChecks.ts`, not only fot different apps but for similar checks in one app (for example similar checks of different buttons in one app)

 So, your `e2e` directory will look like the following: